csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 iFreq     =       p5 ;frequency taken from the 5th parameter
 ; --- move from 0 to 1 in the duration of this instrument call (p3)
 kPan      line      0, p3, 1
-aNote     oscils  iAmp, iFreq, 0 ;create an audio signal aL, aR    pan2    aNote, kPan ;let the signal move from left to right
+aNote     poscil  iAmp, iFreq ;create an audio signal aL, aR    pan2    aNote, kPan ;let the signal move from left to right
           outs    aL, aR ;write it to the output endin